jreisinger/docs/notes/glossary.md

 ## mutual authentication

-process between a sender and a receiver authenticating each other's identity to be sure who they are talking to.
+Process between a sender and a receiver authenticating each other's identity to be sure who they are talking to.
 Mutual TLS (mTLS) is one well-known way to achieve mutually authenticated (and encrypted) traffic.

 <img width="493" alt="image" src="https://user-images.githubusercontent.com/1047259/173361854-0449cd88-d4ec-4e03-aff7-3c06c4a9f0c1.png">